arcus/education_modules/docs.md

 ## How to use the front matter

 We store a lot of important information in the front matter section at the top of each module.
-Part of the module Quality Assurance (QA) process is checking that everything is correctly encoded in the front matter.
+Part of the [module QA process](#module-review-process) is checking that everything is correctly encoded in the front matter.

 The front matter for a module should include all of the elements from the template.